Connect with others who understand.

 Cervical fractures can cause neurological problems and spinal stenosis, a narrowing of the vertebrae in the spine.
 Cervical stenosis causes discomfort when the spinal cord has been compressed by 30 percent or more.

-Severe nerve compression in the cervical spine (neck) can cause a condition known as cervical myelopathy.
-This condition can cause neurological symptoms such as difficulty speaking.
+Severe nerve compression in the cervical spine can lead to cervical myelopathy, a condition that may cause neurological symptoms such as difficulty speaking.
 Other symptoms of cervical myelopathy can include:

 • Tingling